alisalman110/VBPtest/VBP/Design_Structures/D_Veeam_Components/D_Wan_accelerator/wan_accelerator.md

 **VeeamWAN\GlobalCache\temp**

 When connecting a new source WAN accelerator, the temp folder will temporarily contain the data.veeamdrf file that is later transferred to the source containing the cache manifest.

-**VeeamWAN\Digests**

-Although the Digest folder is created on the target accelerator no data is stored on the target normally, however it must be sized into the target in case the digest on the source becomes corrupt or is missing.
-In this case the target will calculate its own digests in this location until the source WAN Accelerator comes back online.